Jimmy Sinclair (cricketer): 1900s

 In South Africa's next Test series, against the English tourists in 1905–06, Sinclair made 160 runs at an average of 20.00 and took 21 wickets at 19.90 in South Africa's first series victory.
 By this stage other South Africans were also contributing substantially, such as the all-rounder Aubrey Faulkner and his fellow leg-spinners Reggie Schwarz, Bert Vogler and Gordon White, and the 4–1 series victory was a team effort.
 Sinclair continued to play Test cricket until 1911, but with only moderate success.

-A 2006 source shows Sinclair as still being the world's sixth quickest batsman.
+A 2006 source shows Sinclair as still being the world's sixth quickest Test batsman.
 He scored his runs at around 71 or 72 per 100 balls.
-Various stories are told about him, including that on one occasion a ball he had hit for a six at the Old Wanderers Ground in Johannesburg landed on a train bound for the Cape and was only recovered at its destination.
+Various stories are told about him, including that on one occasion a ball he had hit for six at the Old Wanderers Ground in Johannesburg landed on a train bound for the Cape and was only recovered at its destination.
 This ball was for many years on display at the Wanderers' clubhouse (both old and new grounds) until a fire in the latter part of the 20th century.